Quit now

 What’s more, research is showing that newer versions of e-cigarettes and vaping devices produce more ultrafine particles compared to older models.7

 For parents of teens and young adults, vape use remains an urgent public health concern in California.
-Currently, 5.6% of California teens use vapes while 11.2% of young adults use vapes, the highest among any group.8 These young adults were among middle and high school students during the height of the tobacco industry-created youth epidemic.9 Big Tobacco actively preys on youth to be “replacement customers” because their products kill their existing ones.10 And research shows kids who vape are three times more likely to be daily cigarette smokers in the future.11 Even if your teen isn’t vaping, they may be breathing aerosol exhaled by someone else who is vaping, putting their health at risk.12
+Currently, 5.6 percent of California teens use vapes while 11.2 percent of young adults use vapes, the highest among any group.8 These young adults were among middle and high school students during the height of the tobacco industry-created youth epidemic.9 Big Tobacco actively preys on youth to be “replacement customers” because their products kill their existing ones.10 And research shows kids who vape are three times more likely to be daily cigarette smokers in the future.11 Even if your teen isn’t vaping, they may be breathing aerosol exhaled by someone else who is vaping, putting their health at risk.12

 2. U.S. Department of Health and Human Services.
 E-Cigarette Use Among Youth and Young Adults: A Report of the Surgeon General.
 Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2016.